matttychen/calculator-app/README.md

 `npm run build:main` (main process for testing to run) `npm test`

+Developer tools is disabled for a better user experience and so if you are looking to enable it:

+Search `// DEVELOPER TOOLS:` in the codebase and follow the instructions

 # Future Improvements

 - Add more visual cues to show that the number is too large and the container has overflown